zokugun/vscode-explicit-folding/docs/properties/auto-fold.md

 # `autoFold`

-The property `explicitFolding.autoFold` is an enum (`none` by default).
+The property `explicitFolding.autoFold` is an **enum** (`none` by default).

-It's defining which folding ranges that are going to be folded when a document is opened.
+It’s defining which folding ranges that are going to be folded when a document is opened.

-Here is the list of the possible values and their descriptions:
+Here is a list of the possible values and their descriptions:

 |  Value   | Description                        |
 |:--------:|:---------------------------------- |